GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - > [IMPORTANT!]
       > Select "IP Addresses"
     - I will name this group `template-guide-tasks-tg`
+    - protocol: HTTP
-    - Protocol : port = HTTP : 80
+    - port: 80
-    - (TODO: also create a TG for 443? or handle cert at AWS level?)
+    - (TODO: also create a TG for 443? tls offloading?)
     - IP Address Type: IPv4
     - VPC: the one you created, mine is `template-guide-vpc`
     - Protocol version: HTTP1 (since the load balancer is capable of downgrading HTTP/2 requests to HTTP/1.1)
-    - Health Checks: leave at default `/` (TODO: build an actual healthcheck endpoint?)
+    - Health check path: `/api/health`
     - On the next page, delete any IPs that were automatically added.
 The load balancer will be able to automatically find the tasks that are in this VPC.
     <details>
         <summary>See Images</summary>